Sustainable Food Policy

 Cool Food Pro

-The catering service has committed to reducing its carbon footprint and it has started using the Cool Food Pro web application in May 2025 to monitor its food waste from the main kitchen and plate wastage after each service.
-The tools on the website help us to focus and move towards five key areas namely; better quality but less meat, seasonal, organic & local produce and reducing food waste impact.
+The service has committed to reducing its carbon footprint and starting using the Cool Food Pro web application in May 2025 to monitor its food waste from the main kitchen and plate wastage after each service.
+The tools on the website, help us to focus and move towards five key areas namely; Better quality but less meat, seasonal, organic & local produce and reducing food waste impact.

 Carma Earth

-We signed up to Carma Earth in December 2024 to help make a greater social and environmental impact.
+The service signed up to Carma Earth in December 2024 to help make a greater social and environmental impact.
 Carma does this in a simple and affordable way by planting trees around the world.
 Customers using Catering outlets can buy three types of trees that can be planted by Carma: Kenyan Mangrove, Canadian Kelp or a range of trees in the UK.
-Customers that have plant-based meals get loyalty stamps and for every 5 plant-based meals purchased they can get a voucher to purchase a tree to be planted by Carma.
-We ask customers to help us achieve our goal of planting 20,000 trees (to save approximately 6,000 tonnes of CO2) in the next five years.
+Customers that have plant based meals get loyalty stamps and for every 5 plant based meals purchased they can get a voucher to purchase a tree to be planted by Carma.
+At St Mary’s we are committed to a more sustainable future.
+We want to reduce our own climate impact and we also want to have a positive impact on nature and communities in the UK and overseas.
+Our partnership with Carma helps us to achieve this.
+We ask customers to help us achieve our goal of planting 20,000 trees (to save approximately 6000 tonnes of CO2) in the next five years.
 Together we can create a greener, more sustainable future, one meal at a time.

 Too Good To Go